ShahadmA/NLP-GoogleMapsReviews/README.md

 # Problem statement:

-# Data:
+# Data Description:
-The dataset used will be scraped from the Google Map site by using the API.
+The dataset is about restaurants reviews, it will be scraped from the Google Map site by using the API.